Ereleuva

-Ereleuva was Christian, and was baptised with the name Eusebia.
-She had probably converted from Arianism as an adult, but the details are unclear in the historical record.
+Ereleuva was a Chalcedonian Christian, and was baptised with the name Eusebia.
 Ereleuva is regarded as having taken to Christianity quite seriously, as indicated by her correspondence with Pope Gelasius I and mention of her in Ennodius's Panegyric of Theoderic.
+As she had been baptized as a Catholic and Theodemir, like most Ostrogoths, was probably a follower of Arianism, their marriage was not considered entirely religiously valid.